-Stop Overpaying for Flights: The Best Flight Search Engines
+Stop Overpaying for Flights: My Honest Guide to the Best Flight Search Engines

-Let’s be honest: searching for best flight search engine can be exhausting.
+Let’s be honest: searching for the best flight search engine can feel like a part-time job.
 You bounce between a dozen tabs, wonder if you’re seeing the real price, and have a small heart attack when you finally see the total.
 I’ve been there.
-As a full-time travel writer, I’ve booked hundreds of flights and made every mistake in the book so you don’t have to.
+As a full-time travel writer who books flights almost weekly, I’ve tested them all—the good, the bad, and the glitchy.

-The secret to finding a great deal isn’t a magic trick—it’s using the right tool for your specific trip.
-After putting all the major players through their paces, I’ve ranked the best flight search engines of 2024 to take the guesswork out of your planning.
+The real secret isn’t a magic trick—it’s using the right tool for your specific trip.
+After putting every major player through its paces, I’ve ranked the best flight search engines to take the guesswork out of your planning and save you serious money.

 - 🏆 Best Overall & Smartest Tool: Google Flights